bajamircea/bajamircea.github.io/_posts/2022-11-02-const-ref-member-yes.markdown

 # Explanation

-Despite it's initially unintuitive name, `lower_bound` is a great algorithm that basically uses divide and conquer to do what most people thing of a binary search on `O(lg(N))` time.
+Despite its initially unintuitive name, `lower_bound` is a great algorithm that basically uses divide and conquer to do what most people thing of a binary search on `O(lg(N))` time.
 I [already covered how it works][lowerbound] in glorious details.